alyssa-lee/myLLannotator/README.md

 ## Important notes on the behavior of myLLannotator
-- This tool is not deterministic.
-Different answers may be produced on the same input data between runs.
+- The tool is not deterministic.
+Different answers may be produced on the same input data.
-- It will give up on labeling a particular sample after 5 failed attempts.
+- The tool will give up on labeling a particular sample after 5 failed attempts.
 In that case `NoAnnotation` will show up as the annotation.

 ## Replicating results in the paper